 Really great.
 In fact yummy, and I almost didn’t want to use it on the figs but rather eat it with a spoon.
 But resist as I did!
 Because it’s even better drizzled all over the figs.

-With my Balsamic Grilled Peaches and this awesome fresh fig recipe, I seem to be in a fruit-based appetizer mood.
-In fact, I’m already working on another!
+With my Balsamic Grilled Peaches, my Pear and Pancetta Crisps, and this awesome fresh fig recipe, I seem to be in a fruit-based appetizer mood.
+And I’m sure there will be more!
 Stay tuned for more sweet and savory nibbles to come.

 – Happy Eating, Annemarie